Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2021-12-02-advent-of-code-in-kotlin-day-2.markdown

 Alright, today is day 2 of [advent of code](https://adventofcode.com/2021/), we have a challenge slightly more difficult than Day 1 but still very much accessible and fun (not overwhelming yet :grimacing:).

 ### Looking back on Day 1
-Before we jump into Day 2's puzzle and my proposed solution in Kotlin, I would like to share something I learned about yesterday:
-In Kotlin `List` API there is a [windowed](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/windowed.html) method which allows iterating over a list with "sliding windows".
+Before we jump into day 2's puzzle and my proposed solution in Kotlin, I would like to share something I learned about yesterday: in Kotlin `List` API there is a [windowed](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/windowed.html) method which allows iterating over a list with "sliding windows".
 This method takes a `size` parameter which is the size of the "sliding window".

 To give a concrete example, consider the following code: